Reception - Czechia

 The state integration programme in the area of acquiring knowledge of the Czech language is implemented by the Ministry in cooperation with the Ministry of Education, Youth and Sports in the form of a free language course.

-Applicants have the possibility to live in centres or outside the reception system.
-The applicants who choose the possibility to stay out of the accommodation centre shall cover all their costs except the health care on their own.
-Nevertheless, the placement in the accommodation centre is guaranteed for all applicants.
+Applicants can live in a centre or outside of the reception system.
+Applicants who choose to stay outside of the accommodation centre cover their own costs except healthcare.
+Nevertheless, placement in an accommodation centre is guaranteed for all applicants.

-All applicants fill in the form where their means are clearly indicated.
-The threshold for sufficiency of means equals the amount of the ‘living wage’ as specified by law.
+All applicants fill in a form where their means are clearly indicated.
+The threshold for sufficient means equals the amount of the living wage, as specified by law.

 An applicant’s entitlement to reception ends when their application for international protection is either:

-• The applicant is granted residence for reasons other than protection (e.g., for family reunification).
+• The applicant is granted residence for reasons other than protection (e.g. family reunification).

-The Department for Asylum and Migration Policy of the Ministry of the Interior decides about the sanctions by issuing a formal decision to reduce the allowance.
+The Department for Asylum and Migration Policy of the Ministry of the Interior decides on sanctions by issuing a formal decision to reduce the allowance.
+Financial assistance can be reduced by one-third, down to an amount equal to the subsistence minimum for a period of 1 month (CZK 3,130/EUR 124).
+Housing and other material reception conditions are still provided.

-However, the Asylum Act bans the use of both type of sanctions for the same individual case: authorities either impose a fine or reduce the financial allowance.
+However, the Asylum Act bans the use of both types of sanctions for the same individual: authorities either impose a fine or reduce the financial allowance.

-A serious breach of the obligation to comply with the rules for asylum facilities is constituted namely by situations where the applicant in the asylum facility endangers the lives or health of persons, produces, is in possession of or consumes alcohol or any other addictive substance, fabricates or possesses items that could be used to endanger the safety of persons or property, enters the asylum facility under the influence of alcohol or any other addictive substance, repeatedly breaches smoking bans or persistently fails to observe the principles of hygiene.
+A serious breach of the rules of the facility includes when the applicant endangers the life or health of people; possesses or consumes alcohol or other addictive substance; possesses items that could be used to endanger the safety of people or property; repeatedly breaches smoking bans; or persistently fails to observe the principles of hygiene.

-A worker designated by the reception facility operator to prevent an applicant from entering or remove them from the facility if the applicant is under the severe influence of alcohol or other addictive substances, or if the person is a threat to him/herself or to others, to the property, public order or had already caused harm.
-In this case, the applicant would not be merely removed from the centre, but further appropriate steps are taken, such as bringing the applicant to a sobering centre in case of alcohol or substance intoxication.
-For cases when the intoxication is manageable and it is not necessary to prevent the applicant from staying on the premises of the reception facility, another procedure applies and, for example, the applicant is placed in a separate room.
+A worker is designated by the reception facility operator to prevent an applicant from entering or remove them from the facility if the applicant is under the influence of alcohol or other addictive substances, or the person is a threat to him/herself or to others, to the property, public order or had already caused harm.
+In these cases, the applicant is removed from the centre and further steps are taken, such as bringing the applicant to a sobering centre.
+When intoxication is manageable and it is not necessary to prevent the applicant from entering the premises, another procedure may be applied, for example the applicant is placed in a separate room.

-It is possible to lodge a remonstration according to Section 152 of the Administrative Procedure Code, which has no suspensive effect.
+It is possible to lodge an appeal according to Section 152 of the Administrative Procedure Code, which does not have a suspensive effect.
 An appeal to the Administrative Court of first instance may be lodged as a last instance.